mattia-sanfilippo/py_sentiment_analysis_reviews/README.md

 pip install -r requirements.txt
 ```

+### Download the dataset

+Download the Amazon reviews dataset from [Kaggle](https://www.kaggle.com/datasets/bittlingmayer/amazonreviews), extract it and save it in the `data/` directory.
+You should have the following files:

+- `./data/train.ft.txt`
+- `./data/test.ft.txt`

 ## Data preprocessing

 Before training the model, preprocess the dataset by running the following command: